maudeve-it/ST7735S-STM32/BACKLIGHT/README.md

 Function "Displ_BackLight" handle backlight in PWM.

 ### setup on CubeMX
-a PWM pin setup needs:
+a PWM pin:
 -	enable a PWM channel on a "general purpose" timer (e.g. CH1 on TIM3)
--	setup channel as "PWM mode 1" and "Counter mode UP" ARR register ("Auto Reload Register", "Counter period" on CubeMX) defines display light levels number.
-E.g.: set it to 10 to get 10 light levels available (from 1 10 10, and level 0="off")
+-	setup channel as "PWM mode 1" and "Counter mode UP" ARR register ("Auto Reload Register" or "Counter period" on CubeMX) defines display light levels number.
+E.g.: set it to 10 to get 10 light levels available (from 1 10, and level 0="off")
 PSC register(prescaler) value must be not too high: so that ((uC clock / PSC)/ ARR) > 100 Hz, avoiding flickering

-### setup on z_DISPL_st7735.h
+### setup z_DISPL_st7735.h
 align to CubeMX macro parameters:
 #define BKLIT_TIMER 				set used timer (es.
 TIM3)
 #define bklit_t 					set used timer (es. htim3)